joegreene/Spring-2014-CS-Lab--SI-/Week 12/Shape_printing.md

   4 | 4 | 8 | 12 | 16 |
 ```

-Note: If you really want to, you can edit the output on the inside to make correct spacing (and get all the pipes (`|`) aligned by using `iomanip`, however that
+Note: If you really want to, you can edit the output on the inside to make correct spacing (and get all the pipes (`|`) aligned by using `iomanip`.
+I did not do
-will make the code more messy to read as an example.
+that because that would make the example more difficult to read.

 Make sure you understand how the nested loops section works, or else shape-printing in general will make no sense to you whatsoever.